 The second was more of the same as Morrison was the busier and stronger fighter.
 Mixing his punches well, he kept Mercer backing up and landed a series of heavy shots at round’s end, including another eye-catching uppercut and a heavy left hook to the jaw.
 Round three was even more emphatic; Mercer took a pounding in the first minute, which led to his bottom lip being split open, and he was in almost continual retreat.
 The match looked to be “The Duke’s” to lose.

-But that didn’t make the sudden conclusion any less shocking.
-Morrison came forward at the bell for round five and appeared to have regrouped, but his legs were weak and Mercer turned him with ease and trapped him in his own corner before blasting his wounded quarry with a furious barrage.
-Some 15 unanswered bombs detonated on “The Duke,” but at least seven connected after it was obvious that Morrison was finished, out on his feet.
-Veteran referee Tony Perez was a tad slow and tentative with the stoppage and the result was horrific, as a limp Morrison, his arms at his sides, absorbed huge, flush shots at point-blank range, before crumpling face-first to the canvas.
+Tommy came forward at the bell for round five, but his legs were weak and “Merciless” turned him with ease and trapped him in his own corner before blasting his quarry with a furious barrage.
+Some fifteen unanswered bombs detonated on “The Duke,” but at least half a dozen connected after it was obvious Tommy was out on his feet.
+Veteran ref Tony Perez was slow to move in and the result was horrific, as a dazed Morrison, his muscular frame suddenly soft as cookie dough, his arms at his sides, absorbed flush punches at point-blank range from a frenzied Mercer.
+Several of the blows landed so hard that they prevented Tommy from falling, one pulverizing shot setting up the next, before finally, like a mafia hit man filling his victim full of lead, Mercer landed the coup de gras, an insurance left hook that slammed Morrison to the canvas with brutal emphasis.

 Luckily for all, Morrison was not seriously hurt, but this was an unforgettable knockout ending, one that has left an indelible impression, a vivid warning of what can happen when a referee hesitates for a split second.
 Violent conclusion aside, it had been an action-packed heavyweight rumble, but it would prove to be less than decisive for either fighter.
 The WBO demanded that Mercer next defend his title against Michael Moorer, but he instead vacated the title to accept the more lucrative offer of a match with former champion Larry Holmes.
 Mercer lost to Larry by decision and then had to wait ten long years before he could try again for a championship.
 A clearly over-the-hill Mercer fell to Wladimir Klitschko in six rounds in 2002, but not before he had defeated Witherspoon and given Lennox Lewis one of his toughest battles.

 Morrison actually rebounded impressively after this brutal knockout loss with eight straight stoppage wins before facing George Foreman for, you guessed it, the vacant WBO title.
-To the surprise of many, Tommy gave the best performance of his career against “Big George,” transcending his stamina issues to out-box his veteran opponent and win a 12 round decision.
-It was the high point of a rocky, up-and-down career, before crushing losses to Michael Bentt and Lennox Lewis, and then the sad decline and premature death of the fighter they called “The Duke.” — Robert Portis
+To the surprise of many, Tommy gave the best performance of his career against “Big George,” transcending his stamina issues to out-box his veteran opponent and win a twelve round decision.
+It was the high point of an erratic, up-and-down career, before crushing losses to Michael Bentt and Lennox Lewis, and then the sad decline and premature death of the fighter they had called “The Duke.” — Robert Portis